Information for Internationally-Educated Dentists

 - An academic background equivalent to a DDS or DMD degree from an accredited dental school according to the requirements established by the Council of Dental Education.

 - Complete the TOEFL (Testing of English as a Foreign Language, www.toefl.org).
+A passing TOEFL score of 80 (Internet-Based version) or 213 (computer-based), or 550 (paper-based).
+The UF College of Dentistry code is 8612.
+TOEFL scores expire after 2 years.
 Applicant is exempt if they studied at an American Institution of higher learning for a minimum of one full academic year.

 - Completion of all sections of Part 1 and Part 2 of the National Dental Board Exam (www.ada.org) is required at the time of application for all dental specialty programs that accept internationally educated applicants.
 Completion of Part 1 of the National Dental Board Exam is required at the time of application for both the 4-year and 2-year IEDP programs.